fhiso/sources-and-citations/creators-name.md

-format is designed to accommodate names conforming to a wide range of cultural norms, not just Western ones; however it does not aim to cover all variants of names, just those that might reasonably be expected to appear in a genealogical citation.  [*Example &mdash;* The style guides used in the humanities rarely require the conversion of authors' given names to initials, and this format does not provide a reliable means of doing it, nor even of identifying which the given names are.]
+format is designed to accommodate names conforming to a wide range of cultural norms, not just Western ones; however it does not aim to cover all variants of names, just those that might reasonably be expected to appear in a genealogical citation.

+{.example} The style guides used in the humanities rarely require the conversion of authors' given names to initials, and this format does not provide a reliable means of doing it, nor even of identifying which the given names are.

 It is explicitly not a goal of this microformat to allow the storage of additional data on creators, such as their email addresses, phone